 This subcommand causes a failover from the first provided NameNode to the second.
-It can be used for testing or when hardware maintenance needs to be performed on the active machine.

-• If the first NameNode is in the Active state, an attempt will be made to gracefully transition it to the Standby state.
+- If the first NameNode is in the Standby state, this command transitions the second to the Active state without error. - If the first NameNode is in the Active state, an attempt will be made to gracefully transition it to the Standby state.
 If this fails, the fencing methods (as configured by dfs.ha.fencing.methods) will be attempted in order until one succeeds.
 Only after this process will the second NameNode be transitioned to the Active state.
 If the fencing methods fail, the second NameNode is not transitioned to Active state and an error is returned.
-For more information about configuring fencing methods, see Configure NameNode HA Cluster.